-3. Connect one end of an Ethernet network cable to one of the Ethernet ports (labeled 1-4) on the back of the Gateway, and the other end to an Ethernet port on a computer.

-Repeat this step to connect more computers, a switch, or other network devices to the Gateway.

-4. Connect the power adapter to the Gateway's Power port, and then plug the power adapter into a power outlet.
+- 3. Connect one end of an Ethernet network cable to one of the Ethernet ports (labeled 1-4) on the back of the Gateway, and the other end to an Ethernet port on a computer.
+Repeat this step to connect more computers, a switch, or other network devices to the Gateway. - 4.
+Connect the power adapter to the Gateway's Power port, plug the power adapter into a power outlet, and press the Gateway's power button.